-On vacation, a pool can be a great spot to relax and have fun.
+On a holiday, a pool is a great place to relax and have fun.
 But it’s key to remember pool safety, mainly for kids.
-The CDC says drowning is the third leading cause of death in kids under 14.
-So, as you enjoy your pool, make sure to focus on Vacation Pool Safety And Avoid Pool Accidents.
-Simple pool safety tips can greatly lower accident risks, making your time safe and fun.
+The CDC has said drowning is the third leading cause that kids under the age of 14 die because of.
+And with a pool in your backyard, the focus will be on Vacation Pool Safety And Avoid Pool Accidents.
+With pool safety tips like the following, you significantly lower the risk of an accident and make pool time safe and fun.

 Key Takeaways